jackbaty/baty.net-landing/content/en/about/index.md

 +++

 I was a partner at Fusionary Media from 1995 until we sold the company in May of 2020.
-I stayed on in a consulting role and helped transition things to the new ownership through March, 2021.
+I stayed on in a consulting role and helped transition things to the new ownership until April, 2021.
 I'm now spending time figuring out what I want to be when I grow up.

 Baty.net is currently acting as a hub for the rest of the places I hang out online.